 - research thesis

-MSc CDA students can receive paid internships with local, national, and international industry partners, applying their knowledge and skills on real world data and analytics challenges.
+MSc CDA students can receive paid internships with local, national, and international industry partners, applying their knowledge and skills on real world data and business challenges.
 While internships are typically eight months, MSc CDA offers the flexibility to meet both student and organizational needs and can create customized placements.
-For example, a 4 month internship can be combined with an Applied Project to meet graduation requirements.
+For example, a 4-month internship can be combined with an Industry Project to meet graduation requirements.

-MCDA5585 Applied Project - System & Functional Analysis
+MCDA5585 Master’s Project - System & Functional Analysis

 Students who pursue this option complete two courses where they develop a group-based applied project that addresses a major data analytics problem identified by an industry partner.
 Emphasis in this stream is on project management and applying the skills and knowledge gained through CDA.